-From 2 November 2017, it'll be easier to see how much it costs when you need to use an overdraft.
-Here you'll find information about all the changes and what they mean for you.
+It’s now easier to see how much it costs when you use an overdraft.
+Here you’ll find information about all the changes and what they mean for you, and you can watch our helpful video to see how the changes work.

-We're replacing the different fees and interest you pay when you use an overdraft.
-Instead, you'll pay one fee each day based on how much of your planned overdraft you use.
+We've changed the way we charge you for using an overdraft.
+Now, you'll pay one daily overdraft fee based on how much of your planned overdraft you use.
 These changes may help you to stay on top of your money, with daily overdraft fees shown in your statement - and mobile alerts sent to your phone.

 If you only need to borrow in the short-term, an overdraft could cost you less with the new fees.
 Click each point below to find out more.